HonestCasa logoHonestCasa

 What Makes Up Your Tax Bill

-General Tax Levy1.00%Base rate mandated by Proposition 13
+General Tax Levy1.00%Base rate established by Proposition 13 for general county and municipal services

 Section 3